sstark/pydrink/README.md

 is located.
 This contains all your files and it will be the place where symlinked objects point to.
 If it is a relative path, $HOME will be prepended to it implicitly.

+Values can be put in double quotes.
+Do not put spaces around the '=' if you want to use the _drink zsh completion file.

 'Destination' vs. 'Target'